 The Cardiology Interest Group (CIG) is a student-run organization that aims to help students foster interest in cardiology as a future specialty.
 Throughout the year, the CIG will host lunch seminars with the field's locally practicing professionals and active researchers.
 Through these seminars, the CIG will inform students on the career path toward specializing in cardiology, the lifestyle of practicing cardiologists, and the ongoing scientific studies that will influence the future of the practice.
 CIG hopes that all students interested in internal medicine and its associated specialties will come out to CIG seminars to learn about what this exciting field has to offer.

 The Christian Medical Association exists to connect interested students with physicians who exemplify Christian faith in their practice.
 We sponsor lunches to encourage students in their education and life and host speakers so students can hear from these providers about their path to practice.
-Furthermore, CMA promotes mentorship opportunities between faith-driven physicians and USC medical students.
+Furthermore, CMA promotes mentorship opportunities between faith-driven physicians and USC School of Medicine students.

 This interest group is designed for students interested in the field of family medicine.
 We host lunches throughout the year so students can hear from local physicians and learn about the specialty.
-We collaborate with several other USCSOM groups, and we also work with the Family Medicine Clinic to set up procedures workshops for interested students.
+We collaborate with several other School of Medicine Columbia groups.
+We also work with the Family Medicine Clinic to set up procedures workshops for interested students.
 We also connect students with externships, volunteer opportunities, and more!

 GMIG is an organization that focuses on global health and outreach.
 Our aim is to promote student involvement in both the local and global community.
 We will be hosting lunches with physicians with international experience, hosting outreach events, providing volunteer opportunities with the local Hispanic medical clinic, and finding overseas service trips for students.
 Ultimately, our goal is to expand students’ interests in the global medical field!